marcelreschke/NuxTya/README.md

 -   **💾 Supabase:** The Backend is Supabase
 -   **🔐 Nuxt/Supabase:** Nuxt module for first class integration with Supabase (Vue 3 composables, Usage in API server routes, Authentication)
 -   **🧑‍🔬 Vitest:** A testing framework for Nuxt applications.
+-   **🥯 Bun:** Bun is a fast JavaScript all-in-one toolkit for developing, testing, runing, and bundling JavaScript & TypeScript projects